-The experience divide
+The customer experience divide

-We make decisions from an executive mindset that focuses on metrics and KPIs, this is not your customers’ mindset.
+We make decisions from an executive mindset that focuses on metrics and KPIs.
+This is not your customers’ mindset.
 Your customers will make decisions based on their interest, what will make them happiest.
 Over time this becomes ‘the experience divide’.

 Sure, customers will still follow the business processes and standards when there is no other choice, but they won’t do it forever.
 We’ve got to build the bridge and think differently.

 “We’re not just in the experience business, we’re in the humanity business.”
 Experience is an emotional reaction to a moment, it’s something you sense and interpret and those moments add up to create what that experience really is.

 “If you are not designing for how someone feels and reacts, then you are not in the experience business.
 Everything else: from technology, to transactions, to logistics to support is designed to bring that to life.”

 “Memories become shared expressions, and shared expressions in aggregate, become the brand.
 It reverses the whole concept of brand experience.”